 Brown spots on ceiling?
-If you’ve been wondering what they are and more importantly, if it means roof trouble, then continue reading below.
+If you’ve been wondering what they are and more importantly, if it means roof leak trouble, then continue reading.

 Have you started seeing brown spots appearing on your ceilings?
 These are a sign that something is amiss in your home, and you’ll need to correct it.

 Here’s what the brown spots are, what they mean, and how you can get rid of them.

 Firstly, let’s take a look at the brown spots to see what they are.
 They’re usually a sign of water damage occurring somewhere in your home.
 This is usually the case if the stain is dry, and brown in color.